No Fees Unless We Win 206-919-3215

 Statute of Limitations

 Each state possesses a statute of limitations that determines how long you have to file a personal injury complaint.
-In Washington state, this limit is three years.
-Mediation also comes with a statute of limitations: one year.
-This dictates that a claimant attend mediation within one year from the date they filed their claim.
+In Washington state, this limit is three years from the date of injury.
+Mediation is also an option in medical negligence cases.
+A claimant can formally request mediation, in good faith, and extend the statute of limitations by one year; however, service of the request for mediation must be done carefully and correctly.
 If a minor wishes to file a medical malpractice lawsuit, they can do so within one year after their 18th birthday.